-- Paving material that allows stormwater to be absorbed through its surface and put back into the ground below, rather than run-off into a storm drain system. - Can be used to pave sidewalks, parking lots, bike paths, etc.
+• Paving material that allows stormwater to be absorbed through its surface and put back into the ground below, rather than run-off into a storm drain system.

+• Can be used to pave sidewalks, parking lots, bike paths, etc.

-• Decreased run-off means decreased soil erosion and less sediments and pollution winding up in watersheds
+Decreased run-off means decreased soil erosion and less sediments and pollution winding up in watersheds Increases infiltration of water

-- Can soak up as much as 70% to 80% of annual rainfall. - No need to put in detention pond or other storm management solution-more property to work with.
+• Can soak up as much as 70% to 80% of annual rainfall.

+No need to put in detention pond or other storm management solution-more property to work with.

-Rain Gardens, 4 Run-on Stormwater Retention, Rain Barrels, and Native Plants
+Rain Gardens, Run-on Stormwater Retention, Rain Barrels

-- methods for slowing and decreasing storm water run-off and allows natural infiltration of the water - features allow rain water to be returned to the ground, rather than run-off into streets and into streams
+• Methods for slowing and decreasing storm water run-off and allows natural infiltration of the water

+• Features allow rain water to be returned to the ground, rather than run-off into streets and into streams

-- Decreased run-off means less soil erosion, fewer sediments and less pollution ending up in waterways - Our groundwater is recharged
+• Decreased run-off means less soil erosion, fewer sediments and less pollution ending up in waterways

+• Our groundwater is recharged Cost Savings:

-- asthetically pleasing way to manage storm water, can increase property value - reduce hazards such as flooding brought on by storm water
+• Aesthetically pleasing way to manage storm water, can increase property value

+Reduce hazards such as flooding brought on by storm water